jaylevitt/gibak/README.txt

 Installation
 ============
 You'll need OCaml and omake to compile gibak (it has been tested with OCaml 3.10.1).

-Just type
+(1) Verify the compilation parameters in OMakefile.
+The defaults should work in most cases, but you might need to change a couple variables:
+* include paths for the caml headers, required in some OCaml setups
+* support for extended attributes.
+Tested on Linux and OSX.

+(2) run

  $ omake

-and copy the following executables to a directory in your path:
+(3) copy the following executables to a directory in your path:

   find-git-files
   find-git-repos